“My name is Jess Phillips. I’m a working mum, and a newly elected Labour Councillor from Birmingham.

 The Labour Party has made this video in a welcome effort to broaden our pool of candidates.
 I can identify with Jess’s story as I grew up down the road from the area she now represents – Northfield in south Birmingham – and never saw myself becoming a Labour councillor.
 Now I happily juggle it with a job and a young family.

-I wrote to Jess to let her know I wanted to publicise her story to inspire other people into public service.
-She replied: “Thanks very much I do hope it brings people forward as we really need as a party to ensure we represent our communities, I am glad that a fellow Northfielder is out there representing.”
+When I wrote to Jess about this blog, she replied: “Thanks very much I do hope it brings people forward as we really need as a party to ensure we represent our communities, I am glad that a fellow Northfielder is out there representing.”

 If you would like more information about what a councillor does and how you can get involved please email me: firstname.lastname@example.org